 We have decided to reveal all the best tips and tricks to succeed as a grinder.
 We have also found success stories to prove that the existence of true poker grinders is far from being an urban myth.

-The term is also often to used to describe people who play poker to make a living; players who brave “the daily grind”.
+The term is also often used to describe people who play poker to make a living; players who brave “the daily grind”.

 Grinding is the opposite of the “high risk, high reward” betting mentality.

 Usually, these cautious players stick to low stakes to ensure a steady intake of profit.

-Despite that fact that these players are not big risk-takers, it takes a very tight strategy and lot of luck to making a living as a grinder.
+Despite that fact that these players are not big risk-takers, it takes a very tight strategy and a lot of luck to make a living as a grinder.
 Try playing with a Party Poker bonus or the WSOP Promo Code.